XorTroll/Biosphere/md/Codestyle.md

 As few as possible inner namespaces and as short as possible namespace names are preferred and suggested.

-Simple global namespaces as `bio::sm` for SM-related content is a good example.
+Simple global namespaces as `bio::sm` for SM-related content are a good example.

 ## Functions

 Functions are named after PascalCase.

-"Too" long function names aren't a problem, but it would be better to avoid too long function names.
+"Too" long function names aren't a problem, but it would be better to avoid them.

 ## Services

 Notice the difference between these two terms:

-- IPC implementation is just the IPC implementation of the service(s).
+- **IPC implementation** is just the IPC implementation of the service(s).
 Only handles IPC commands and interfaces.

-- Service wrapper is a more high-level or user-friendly implementation of the IPC implementation.
+- **Service wrapper** is a more high-level or user-friendly implementation of the IPC implementation.

 Some examples: `fsp` as IPC and `fs` as the wrapper, `hid` as IPC and `input` as the wrapper, `ro` as IPC and `ld` as the wrapper...
 (TODO: add more of these)

 ### IPC implementations

-Must be in a seperate module, preferably named after the service name or a similar one (see `hid`, `sm`, `fsp`, `fatal`...)
+Must be in a separate module, preferably named after the service name or a similar one (see `hid`, `sm`, `fsp`, `fatal`...)

 The service must be obtained from a class named `Service` inheriting from `bio::ipc::ServiceSession` which must follow this simple structure: